 The ABC Buildings are a mixed-use development remodelled from the 1960s Astley & Byrom House which was originally designed by Leach Rhodes Walker.
-Maintaining the ‘brutalist’ architectural style, the buildings form part of the £1.35bn Enterprise City – a cluster of workspaces targeted at film, TV, media and tech companies which ‘seek a presence in the city centre’.
+Maintaining the ‘brutalist’ architectural style, the buildings form part of Manchester’s £1.35bn Enterprise City – a cluster of workspaces targeted at film, TV, media and tech companies which ‘seek a presence in the city centre’.

 The development includes an Everyman 3 screen cinema and bar; The Farm recording/media studios which feature Dolby sound studio suites, a Barry’s Bootcamp gym, speculative offices, retail spaces and rooftop amenity terrace area.
 Sandy Brown undertook the project on an accelerated programme, with planning work beginning in January 2018 and completion of The Farm studios, gym and Everyman cinema shells within 18 months.